clivelo/clivelo.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:<br>
 An AI enthusiast with a Psychology background from Hong Kong.
 My goal is to integrate AI with human psychology to create technology that improves people's quality of life.

 Take a look at my projects and my psychology- and coding-related blogs!
 Feel free to bookmark this website if you are interested in what I do!
-All the best! :robot:
+Cheers! :robot:

+Download my CV <a href="/assets/CV/CV_CliveLO.pdf" download>HERE</a>.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}